Confused about nonstick cookware brands?

 Here's our best advice:

 If you and the people in your household will be careful with your nonstick cookware and always use and care for it properly, PTFE is the better choice because it lasts longer.
-If you have people in your household (kids, for example) who won't be careful when using nonstick, you should buy ceramic; even though it's not as good, it's the safer choice.
+If you have people in your household (kids, for example) who might not be careful when using nonstick pans, you should go with ceramic cookware.
+Even though it's not as long-lived, it's the safer choice.

 Your mantra for buying nonstick cookware should be to buy often and buy cheap--but not too cheap.

-Cast iron and carbon steel both come very close to being nonstick when seasoned properly.
-But cast iron and carbon steel are not direct competitors for nonstick cookware; they're considered a different market.
+Cast iron and carbon steel both come close to being nonstick when seasoned properly.
+But cast iron and carbon steel are not direct competitors for nonstick cookware.
+They're considered a different market.

 Thus, the "nonstick cookware" label belongs to PTFE and ceramic exclusively.